gitorko/gitorko.github.io/source/_posts/Design-Patterns.md

 }
 ```

-To safegaurd against reflection we will introduce the volatile keyword & throw RuntimeException in the constructor.
+To safegaurd against reflection we will throw RuntimeException in the constructor.
+We will introduce the volatile keyword to make it even more thread safe.

 How volatile works in java?
 The volatile keyword in Java is used as an indicator to Java compiler and Thread that do not cache value of this variable and always read it from main memory.
 Java volatile keyword also guarantees visibility and ordering, write to any volatile variable happens before any read into the volatile variable.
 It also prevents compiler or JVM from the reordering of code.